brycewray/hugo-site/content/posts/2020/02/so-much-for-heroes.md

 A weekend's worth of false starts later, I had the sequence just right and, on build, the setup converted each JPG or PNG image in `/src/images/` to up to four different sizes in the image's original format *plus* WebP.
 Then, finally, I retooled an [Eleventy shortcode](https://www.11ty.dev/docs/shortcodes/) I'd written so that it would produce, rather than just an `<img>` with a `data-srcset` (to conform to the needs of the [lazysizes](https://github.com/aFarkas/lazysizes) library), a `<picture>` which would give each browser its choice of sizes and formats.
 Browsers which couldn't handle WebP files would fall back to each file's original format, whether JPG or PNG.

 It seemed simple enough.
-But I gave you a hint above as to why it came a-cropper---"Webp .&nbsp;.&nbsp;. is much more efficient than either JPG or PNG **in most cases**" (emphasis added this time around).
+But I gave you a hint above as to why it came a-cropper --- "Webp .&nbsp;.&nbsp;. is much more efficient than either JPG or PNG **in most cases**" (emphasis added this time around).

 Obviously, "in most cases" [!=](https://sciencetrends.com/does-not-equal-sign-what-does) "all the time"; and therein lay the problem.

 ## The diet wasn't working

-When I saw that some of the files actually were *larger* in WebP format---especially when I ran the site's `testbuild` script (see the [site repo](https://github.com/brycewray/eleventy_bundler)'s README file for more details)---I wondered how that could be.
+When I saw that some of the files actually were *larger* in WebP format --- especially when I ran the site's `testbuild` script (see the [site repo](https://github.com/brycewray/eleventy_bundler)'s README file for more details) --- I wondered how that could be.

 It didn't take long to find out.